 Our procurement function ensures the timely, global supply of goods and services at suitable market conditions, in the required quality and in accordance with the Group’s ethical, ecological and social standards.

-Bayer regards adherence to sustainability standards within the supply chain as a crucial factor in the value chain.
+Bayer regards adherence to these sustainability standards within its supply chain as a crucial factor in the value chain.
 By acting responsibly in collaboration with our suppliers, we aim to minimize risks and create stable, long-term business relationships with our partners.
-It is also an important strategic lever for Bayer in safeguarding both its global competitiveness and the supply of materials and services.
-For this reason, the company applies not just economic standards, but also environmental, social and corporate governance (ESG) standards in choosing new suppliers or continuing its relationships with existing ones.
-These standards are defined in Bayer’s Supplier Code of Conduct , which generally forms the basis for our collaboration with suppliers.
-It is legally binding and integrated into electronic ordering systems and contracts throughout the Group.
-The Supplier Code of Conduct is based on the principles of the U.N.
-Global Compact and our Human Rights Position.
+For this reason, we apply not just economic standards, but also environmental, social and corporate governance (ESG) standards in choosing new suppliers or continuing our relationships with existing ones.
+These standards are defined in Bayer’s Supplier Code of Conduct , which is based on the principles of the UN Global Compact and our Human Rights Position.

 Further information about sustainability in supplier management can be found in the Procurement section.

 We unequivocally promote the realization of human rights.
 We firmly believe that respect for people is essential to achieving lasting business excellence.
 The main areas we address are: 'Employees and working conditions,' 'Harassment and discrimination,' 'Freedom of association and collective bargaining,' 'Child labor,' and 'Health and safety.'